Annytomica/gene_expression/README.md

 ## Unfixed
 - gene_expression function print output occurs twice if user has selected to search again on deployed app.
+- validation of ensembl ID input not working.
+Does not detect change in length or incorrect format.

 # Deployment